 Opening a Cayman Islands bank account is far less dubious than Hollywood wants you to believe.
-In fact, thanks to new compliance measures you’re going, to the point where it’s now difficult for regular, law-abiding citizens and small businesses to open accounts here.
+In fact, thanks to new compliance measures, it’s now difficult for regular, law-abiding citizens and small businesses to open accounts here.

 That said, non-resident individuals and businesses can still open a Cayman Islands bank account–in most cases, it can even be done remotely.
 But to open an account, you will need to provide certified documents, transparent records, and (as we’ll discuss) ties to the Cayman Islands.

 In today’s article, we’re going to cover the main hurdles you’ll need to overcome when opening accounts.
 We will also discuss who should consider banking here, and what the benefits are.
 Finally, we’ll also discuss how you can start opening accounts today.

 But before diving in, don’t forget to download your free copy of the Non-Resident Banking Starter Guide, to help you get started opening accounts in the Cayman Islands and elsewhere…

 Many people think that international banking started in Cayman at the turn of the century… but, that’s wrong.

 International banking in Cayman didn’t start until the mid-60s when Scotiabank setup operations and started to shape the banking landscape.